khaledboka/docs/docs/installation_ubuntu.md

  ```
  \q
  ```
- - Create two new databases cartoView and cartoview_datastore
+ - Create two new databases Cartoview and Cartoview_datastore
  ```
- createdb cartoview
+ createdb Cartoview
- createdb cartoview_datastore
+ createdb Cartoview_datastore
  ```

 !!! note
-     You can change the databases' name but make sure to change thier names in the local_settings.py file in cartoview project directory
+     You can change the databases' name but make sure to change thier names in the local_settings.py file in Cartoview project directory
  - Add PostGIS extension to the created databases

  ```